GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-04-16-"Sentiment-analysis"-or-"opinion-mining"?-A-question-of-terminology.md

 There is already NLP work considering private states, such as Wilson and Wiebe (2005), and Rambow and Wiebe (2015), which differentiates between sentiment (can be directed at an entity or a state of affairs) and belief (with only states of affairs as targets).

 Conclusion:
-A better system of terminology may exist, but it’s probably too hard to go against 10,000 citations.
-For current work, I’m just going to have to go with the clunky Sentiment Analysis and Opinion Mining.
+A better system of terminology may exist, but it’s probably too much to go against 10,000 citations.
+For current work, I’m just going to have to go with the clunky <em>Sentiment Analysis and Opinion Mining</em> (<em>SA & OM</em>).